Drainage on our roads

 To report urgent problems of flooding please telephone 0345 678 9000 giving details of the location.
 In extreme weather conditions with heavy rainfall, work will be prioritised depending upon the severity.

-For all non-urgent problems, such as blocked gullies and drains, please call 0345 678 9000, or complete our online form.
+For all non-urgent problems, such as blocked gullies and drains, please use our online forms.

 Please note, drains and pipes carrying sewage are the responsibility of the water authority and problems should be reported direct to them.